apache/jackrabbit-oak/oak-doc/src/site/markdown/security/privilege/default.md

 - `rep:alterProperties`: Privilege required in order to change existing properties (aggreate of `jcr:modifyProperties`)
 - `rep:removeProperties`: Privilege required in order to remove existing properties (aggreate of `jcr:modifyProperties`)
 - `rep:indexDefinitionManagement`: Privilege required to create, modify or deleate index definitions.
+- `rep:insecureQueryOptions`: Privilege required to execute query statements using the `INSECURE RESULT SIZE` and `INSECURE FACETS` options.

 #### Mapping Privileges to Items and API Calls
 An overview on how the built-in privileges map to API calls and individual items